libapps/libapps-mirror/nassh/doc/hack.md

 [nassh_command_instance.js] is used to package up and make all the calls.
 Helper functions are also provided in that file to avoid a JS API to callers.

-At the lowest level, we pass a JSON string to the plugin.
+At the lowest level, we pass a dictionary to the plugin.
 It has two fields, both of which must be specified (even if `arguments` is just `[]`).

 * `name`: The function we want to call (as a string).